Lash Extensions FAQ

 WHAT KIND OF GLUE DO YOU USE?

 We use a professional-grade, LATEX-FREE and HYDROQUINONE-FREE glue.
-We also use a professional SENSITIVE glue for clients with sensitive skin or eye sensitivity.

 HOW LONG WILL MY LASHES LAST?